-Helping People With Joint Pain Claim Disability Benefits
+Helping People With Joint Pain Claim SSD And SSI Disability Benefits

 If you are experiencing severe joint pain due to an orthopedic injury, arthritis, or any other cause, you may be eligible for Social Security disability (SSD) or SSI benefits from the federal government.
 If your joint pain limits your ability to work, you should seriously consider applying for SSD.

-At The Law Offices of Kenneth Hiller, PLLC, our experienced attorneys help clients in Buffalo, Rochester, and Syracuse, and throughout western, central and upstate New York pursue disability benefits for joint pain.
+At The Law Offices of Kenneth Hiller, PLLC, our experienced attorneys help clients in Buffalo New York pursue disability benefits for joint pain.
 Contact us to set up a free consultation with a knowledgeable lawyer.

 Seeking SSD When Joint Pain Affects Your Ability to Work